sdjhen/sdjhen-mvc/README.md

 ## Usage

 This is the sdjhen-MVC PHP framework.
-In the public folder, please amend the `RewriteBase` snippet with your own filepath, located `.htaccess` file.
-DO NOT alter the `.htaccess` files other than the one found in the publc folder.
+To use this MVC framework, navigate to the public folder and amend the `RewriteBase` snippet with your own project filepath, located `.htaccess` file.
+DO NOT alter the `.htaccess` files; other than the one found in the public folder.

 ## Installation